Tyrrrz/Gress/Readme.md

 [![Donate](https://img.shields.io/badge/patreon-donate-yellow.svg)](https://patreon.com/tyrrrz)
 [![Donate](https://img.shields.io/badge/buymeacoffee-donate-yellow.svg)](https://buymeacoffee.com/tyrrrz)

 Gress is a library that makes progress reporting and aggregation easier.
 It exposes a well-known interface for individual operations to report progress, routing it to an aggregator.
-Applications can display the aggregated progress to inform users about overall completion of an arbitrary set of operations.
+Applications can display the aggregated progress to inform users about overall completion of a set of operations.

 ## Download